North, Central and Red Light District

 It's a more modern transition zone between the historic center and the red light district on one side, the Plantage district and the East on the other, and the Grand Canals district to the south.

-Jodenbreestraat, between Nieuwmarkt and Waterlooplein, is the real gateway to the Jewish Quarter, home to the sumptuous Rembrandthuis.
 The Waterlooplein is home to the famous daily flea market (except Sundays), which has lost ground in recent years.
-This square brings together in the same complex the city's opera house, built in the 1980s and hatefully dubbed Stopera because its birth was so unwanted, and the town hall.
+This square brings together the Muziektheater - the city's opera house, built in the 1980s and hatefully dubbed Stopera because its birth was so unwanted - and the town hall in the same complex.

 Plantage, Artis and the East

-We have also included the port and eastern docks.
-This area, which begins to the east of Central Station, is currently undergoing a major transformation, and is set to become a kind of new cultural center for the city.
+We've also included the port and eastern docks.
+This area, which begins to the east of Central Station, is undergoing a major transformation and is set to become a kind of new cultural center for the city.
 The Nemo Museum was the first to be built here, while the OBA, the National Library and the superb Muziekgebouw aan het IJ continue the trend.
-The Lloyd Hotel is also located here, on the Oostelijke Handelskade, where the city's port warehouses once stood.
-These three diverse districts form an undeniably rich mosaic.
-Although not one of the most popular tourist areas, it is nevertheless one of the most emblematic of the city's current trends, with integration, ecology and architecture being major themes on display.
-Recent years have seen the development of the city's eastern quarter, particularly around Oosterpark and the Wibautstraat axis, a not-so-glamorous and photogenic area that gives Amsterdam a Berlin-like feel.
+Although not one of the most touristy areas, it is nevertheless one of the most emblematic of the city's current trends, and integration, ecology and architecture are major themes on display.
+Recent years have seen the development of the city's eastern quarter, particularly around Oosterpark and the Wibautstraat axis, a not-so-glamorous area that gives Amsterdam a Berlin-like feel.
 It's a nightlife area, with the Volkshotel comprising a hotel, several bars (including Doka) and a restaurant (Canvas).
 In recent years, the area beyond the Wereldmuseum has become increasingly busy around Linnaeustraat, Javastraat, Eerste van Swindenstraat and the whole area around Dappermarkt.
 Gentrification is taking its toll.
-Beyond the Eastern Quarter, the IJburg district is a veritable architectural and social laboratory that needs to be discovered urgently.
+Beyond the eastern quarter, the IJburg district is a veritable architectural and social laboratory.

 De Pijp and Rivierenbuurt